RX-M/web-public/self-study/ckad-mod-5/ckad-mod-5-content.md

 <li>Eventually get removed from the codebase all together, usually within 2-3 releases</li>
 </ul>

-<strong><a href="https://kubernetes.io/docs/reference/using-api/deprecation-guide/">The API Deprecation page on the Kubernetes docs</a></strong> shows a list of upcoming deprecations.
+<a href="https://kubernetes.io/docs/reference/using-api/deprecation-guide/">The API Deprecation page on the Kubernetes docs</a> shows a list of upcoming deprecations.

 You will usually see warnings in the client regarding deprecations: here is one from prior to 1.24 regarding the previous ability to set resource requests in kubectl:

-N.B: Depending on your version, this command may not work anymore but it still illustrates a deprecation notice well.
+> N.B: Depending on your version, this command may not work anymore but it still illustrates a deprecation notice well.

+<pre class="wp-block-code"><code>
-<pre class="wp-block-code"><code>$ kubectl run -o yaml --dry-run=client pod-with-reqs-limits --image nginx
+$ kubectl run -o yaml --dry-run=client pod-with-reqs-limits --requests cpu=64m,memory=256Mi --limits cpu=256m,memory=512Mi --image nginx

 Flag --requests has been deprecated, has no effect and will be removed in 1.24.
 Flag --limits has been deprecated, has no effect and will be removed in 1.24.